Oak Openings–South Wabash Road Ski Trail

 The Bike Trails are open as ski trails in the winter.

 The Oak Openings Biking Trail is 5.8 miles of stone-surfaced multi-purpose trails, the longest in the Metroparks.
 One connects Mallard and Evergreen Lakes, while the 3-mile loop passes the sand dunes.
-The Wabash-Cannonball Trail, north leg, also passes through the preserve.
+The north leg of the Wabash-Cannonball Trail also passes through the preserve.

 Tips for birding Oak Openings